jaraco/keyring/README.rst

 * ``get_keyring()``: Return the currently-loaded keyring implementation.
 * ``get_password(service, username)``: Returns the password stored in the active keyring.
 If the password does not exist, it will return None.
+* ``get_credential(service, username)``: Return a credential object stored in the active keyring.
+This object contains at least `username` and `password` attributes for the specified service, where the returned `username` may be different from the argument.
 * ``set_password(service, username, password)``: Store the password in the keyring.
 * ``delete_password(service, username)``: Delete the password stored in